oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

 ## Task 7: Monitoring Templates

-Monitoring templates enable you to deploy standardized monitoring settings across the targets in your data center.
-Enterprise Manager allows you to define monitoring settings on one target, and deploy the same settings to other targets.
-This feature is called Monitoring Template.
-When a change is made to a template, you can reapply the template across affected targets in order to propagate the new changes.
+Monitoring templates enable you to maintain standardized monitoring settings across the targets in your enterprise.
+You can define the monitoring settings once in a template, then apply these settings to many targets.
+When a change is made to a template, you can reapply the template to propagate the new changes.
 The apply operation can be automated using Administration Groups and Template Collections.
-For any target, you can preserve custom monitoring settings by specifying metric settings that can never be overwritten by a template.
+For any target, you can also have metric threshold settings specific to that target and prevent it from being overwritten by a template.

 1. Log into an Enterprise Manager VM (using provided IP).
 The Enterprise Manager credentials are “emadmin/welcome1”.